broken-helix/card-game/README.md

 * Limit the number of cards that can be selected by either player, so that a hand can only have a maximum number of cards.
 * Disable the ability to press keys during typing text inputs, which can result in the program misinterpreting the chosen option if the input message is interrupted.
-* Add colours to print messages to highlight win and loss states
+* Add colours to print messages to highlight win and loss states.
-* Add an option to reset the scores and continue playing the game without exiting and restarting
+* Add an option to reset the scores and continue playing the game without exiting and restarting.
 ***

 ## **Testing Phase**